-Stock charts are ubiquitous, and anyone can look up a stock chart at any time.
+Stock charts are ubiquitous, and anyone can look up a stock price chart at any time.
 For instance, here’s a stock chart from Google Finance.

 In the top left corner, we see the name of the company (Hershey Co) and also the ticker symbol (HSY).
-NYSE here denotes where the stock is listed, in this case the New York Stock Exchange.
+NYSE here denotes where the stock is listed, in this case, the New York Stock Exchange.

 As you can see, stock charts are fairly intuitive and easy to read, so don’t be afraid to look up your favourite stocks on Google to familiarise yourself with them.
 You’ll also find earnings figures and other essential information about the company further down the page.